RAMPAGELLC/knight/README.md

 This is the barebones verison without additional software, if you want something with more starter modules check out the Knight Plus: https://github.com/RAMPAGELLC/KnightPlus

+> [!CAUTION]
+> 0.0.6-0.0.7 IS UNSTABLE AND NOT RECOMMENDED FOR PRODUCTION USAGE ANYMORE.
+0.0.6-0.0.7 HAS ISSUES OUTLINED IN https://github.com/RAMPAGELLC/knight/issues/5.

 # Documentation
 https://knight.vq9o.com